 Davis, Pelicans rally past Spurs after Aldridge injury

+SAN ANTONIO (AP) The New Orleans Pelicans took advantage of yet another Spurs injury to tighten the Western Conference playoff race even further.

-SAN ANTONIO (AP) — Anthony Davis had 26 points and 15 rebounds, and the New Orleans Pelicans rallied in the final two minutes to beat San Antonio 121-116 on Wednesday night, adding to the Spurs‘ misery after losing LaMarcus Aldridge to an injury in the first half.
+Anthony Davis had 26 points and 15 rebounds, and New Orleans rallied in the final two minutes to beat San Antonio 121-116 on Wednesday night, adding to the Spurs’ misery after losing LaMarcus Aldridge to an injury in the first half.

-New Orleans won its seventh straight after trailing by as many as 15 points.
+”We had that a little bit down the stretch today, we felt sorry (for ourselves),” San Antonio veteran Manu Ginobili said. ”We said OK, we are missing a lot of guys and we stopped executing when we needed it the most.”

+New Orleans overcame a 15-point deficit and won its seventh straight to move within a half-game of San Antonio, which dropped a game behind Minnesota for third in the West.

-The injury would prove critical down the stretch for the Spurs, who’ve lost five of their past six.
+The injury would prove critical down the stretch for the Spurs, who’ve lost five of six.
 The team did not immediately disclose how long Aldridge will be out.

 Jrue Holiday finished with 25 points and Rajon Rondo added 13 points and 12 assists for the Pelicans.

-San Antonio had six players in double figures, including 19 from Rudy Gay and 18 from Dejounte Murray.
+New Orleans responded by outscoring San Antonio 70-56 in the second half, including a 34-21 advantage in the fourth quarter.

+”We were beating ourselves,” Davis said. ”A lot of turnovers and bad shots.
+A lot of stuff was coming easy for them.
+In order for us to win this game we had to buckle down defensively.”

-The Pelicans pulled within 105-102 with eight minutes remaining on a 3-pointer by Darius Miller.
-Davis’ alley-oop dunk gave New Orleans its first lead at 114-113 with just under two minutes left.
+Davis’ alley-oop dunk gave New Orleans its first lead at 114-113 with just under 2 minutes left.

 Mills and Gay both missed 3-pointers on the Spurs’ final possession.